laravel-ready/laravel-starter/DOCS.md

 - This project handles multiple terminals on startup with [Terminals Manager](https://marketplace.visualstudio.com/items?itemName=fabiospampinato.vscode-terminals).
 You can configure it in `.vscode/terminals.json` file.

 - If you are working on multiple projects, you can set accent color for each project with [Peacock](https://marketplace.visualstudio.com/items?itemName=johnpapa.vscode-peacock).
 You can configure it in `.vscode/settings.json` file.

+- To consistent workplace, you can use [EditorConfig](https://marketplace.visualstudio.com/items?itemName=EditorConfig.EditorConfig) extension.